 Did you know that you can work while you study at York University?

-- cover letter and resumé guidance;
+- cover letter and resumé critiques

-- practice interview sessions;
+- practice interview sessions

-- peer career educators;
+- peer career educators

 - employer recruitment events and job fairs

 You can also sit down with an advisor to discuss the careers you want to explore after graduation.
-The best part is that there's no limit to how many appointments you can book.
-You have support available to you throughout your entire university journey, including up to two years after you graduate!
+The best part is that there's no limit to how many appointments you can book: you have support available to you throughout your entire university journey, including up to two years after you graduate!